 People of all ages own mutual funds, but ownership is concentrated among individuals in their prime earning and saving years.
 For most of the past decade, the incidence of mutual fund ownership has been greatest among households headed by individuals between the ages of 35 and 64.
-In the most recent survey, a majority of households aged 45 to 54, nearly half of households aged 35 to 44, and nearly half of households aged 55 to 64 owned mutual funds (Figure 3).
-In addition, 32 percent of households younger than 35 and 36 percent of households aged 65 or older owned mutual funds.
-As a result, the majority (64 percent) of households owning mutual funds were headed by individuals between the ages of 35 and 64 in mid-2015 (Figure 4), the age range in which saving and investing traditionally is greatest.
-By comparison, among all U.S. households, fewer than six in 10 were headed by individuals in this age group.
+In the most recent survey, a majority of households aged 45 to 54, nearly half of households aged 35 to 44, and half of households aged 55 to 64 owned mutual funds (Figure 3).
+In addition, 35 percent of households younger than 35 and 37 percent of households

+FIGURE 3 Incidence of Mutual Fund Ownership Is Greatest Among 35- to 64-Year-Olds Percentage of US households within each age group, 2016 54 50 46 37 35 Younger than 35 35 to 44 55 to 64 65 or older 45 to 54 Age of head of household Age is based on the age of the sole or co-decisionmaker for household saving and investing.
+For the complete time series of data from 1994 through 2016, see Figure A3 in the appendix.
+Sources: Investment Company Institute and US Census Bureau aged 65 or older owned mutual funds.
+As a result, the majority (63 percent) of households owning mutual funds were headed by individuals between the ages of 35 and 64 in mid-2016 (Figure 4), the age range in which saving and investing traditionally is greatest.
+By comparison, among all US households, fewer than six in 10 were headed by individuals in this age group.